U.S. will deploy 1,000 troops to Poland; Warsaw may call them 'Fort Trump'

 Duda denied backsliding on democracy when asked about his attempt to remove the judges.
 He said some of them dated back to Poland’s communist past and that he wanted to remove them as part of judicial reforms.

+With Trump to turn 73 on Friday, Duda wished Trump a happy birthday at an evening White House reception whose audience included Polish-Americans.
+Some in the crowd launched into a happy birthday song in Polish.

+“This first term of your presidency will be the introduction to your second term,” Duda told Trump.

-Reporting by Jeff Mason and Steve Holland; Editing by Susan Thomas and Lisa Shumaker
+Reporting by Jeff Mason and Steve Holland in Washington; Editing by Lisa Shumaker and Matthew Lewis